 Period: 20th–21st century

-Includes recorded interviews, transcribed conversations, memoir fragments, and practitioner-authored reflections.
+Includes recorded interviews, transcribed conversations, memoir fragments, interview questionnaire and practitioner-authored reflections.
 This section foregrounds lineage memory and lived experience within shifting institutional frameworks.

 Period: c.
 1850–1950